SiewLinYap/SiewLinYap.github.io/_portfolio/unicorn.md

 Data cleansing and filtration based on scopes defined and perform preliminary basic analysis to get the most relevant data out for next level of details analysis

 #### 3. Exploratory Data Analysis
-* Extration of Top10 Key Investors based on the Total Investment Amount in USD
+* Extraction of Top10 Key Investors based on the Total Investment Amount in USD
-* Reclassification of Market Sector to simplify and group scatterred sectors into the closest business fields
+* Reclassification of Market Sector and group scatterred sectors into the closest business fields
 * Similarity of Investment Porfolio via Network Graph
 * Missing Values Handling and Replacement via Web-Scrapping
-* Analytics and Stats for
+* Preliminary Statistical Analysis for
     * Acquired companies
     * IPO companies
     * Closed down companies